 Previously, the organization had planned to have its all-volunteer board operate the tasks.

 No update has been given to the length of the furlough for the other staff members but the organization continues to stress that it is temporary.

-This furlough was brought on by the organization’s financial situation, which was negatively impacted by the cancelation of the 2020 PCA Convention & Trade Show.
+This furlough was brought on by the organization’s financial situation, which was negatively impacted by the cancellation of the 2020 PCA Convention & Trade Show.
 In past years, the trade show has accounted for at least 70 percent of the organization’s revenue.
-There has not been any public announcement regarding the specifics of how much money the organization expects to lose because of the cancelation.
+There has not been any public announcement regarding the specifics of how much money the organization expects to lose because of the cancellation.